-Hunter orange requirement

-It is unlawful to hunt deer or to accompany another person hunting deer on public lands unless each person is wearing a minimum of 500 square inches of daylight fluorescent orange material as an outer garment.
-Such clothing must be worn above the waistline and can include a head covering.
+Hunter orange requirement It is unlawful to hunt deer or to accompany another person hunting deer on public lands unless each person is wearing a minimum of 500 square inches of daylight fluorescent orange material as an outer garment worn above the waistline and can include a head covering.
 This rule does not apply during an archery-only season, or when hunting on private lands at any time.

-Hunting dogs

-Dogs may be used as an aid in taking game mammals and birds, wild hogs and furbearers, unless otherwise prohibited.
+Hunting dogs Dogs may be used as an aid in taking game mammals and birds, wild hogs and furbearers, unless otherwise prohibited.
 Persons owning or using dogs shall not knowingly or negligently permit such dogs to trail, pursue or otherwise molest wildlife during closed seasons.
-When using archery equipment and muzzleloaders during their respective archery, crossbow and muzzleloading gun seasons, the taking of deer by the use or aid of dogs is prohibited.
+The taking of deer by the use or aid of dogs is prohibited during the archery, crossbow and muzzleloading gun seasons.
 Dogs on leashes may be used to trail wounded game mammals during all seasons.
 Taking wild turkeys by aid of dogs at any time is prohibited.
-Hunters, who use dogs for hunting, including bird dogs or retrievers, are required to have their dogs wear collars that identify their owner's name and address.
-This regulation also requires dog hunters to possess landowners' written permission before

-Florida Buck Registry

-The Florida Buck Registry recognizes hunters for taking quality deer in Florida.
-A minimum Boone and Crockett score of 100 for typical antlers and 125 for nontypical antlers is required for entry into the registry.
+Hunters who use dogs for hunting are required to have their dogs wear collars that identify their owner's name and address.
+This regulation also requires dog hunters to possess landowners' written permission before using their dogs to pursue game, wild hogs or furbearers on private property.
+On private land, rabbit, raccoon, opossum, skunk, nutria, beaver, coyote, Florida Buck Registry The Florida Buck Registry recognizes hunters for taking quality deer in Florida.
+A minimum Boone and Crockett net score of 100 inches for typical antlers and 125 for nontypical antlers is required for entry into the registry.
 For more information, visit MyFWC.com/Deer.

-Florida Wild Turkey Registry

-The Florida Wild Turkey Registry recognizes quality wild turkeys taken in Florida.

-- To qualify for an "Outstanding Gobbler Certificate," the beard must be 11 inches or longer and both spurs must be 11⁄2 inches or longer. - A "First Gobbler Certificate" also is awarded to hunters age 15 or younger for harvesting their first gobbler, regardless of beard and spur measurements.
+Florida Wild Turkey Registry The Florida Wild Turkey Registry recognizes quality wild turkeys taken in Florida. - To qualify for an "Outstanding Gobbler Certificate," the beard must be 11 inches or longer and both spurs must be 11⁄4 inches or longer. - A "First Gobbler Certificate" also is awarded to hunters age 15 or younger for harvesting their first gobbler, regardless of beard and spur measurements.
 Applications are available at MyFWC.com/Turkey.

-Sign up for free hunting and shooting range email updates

-3 easy steps!

-- 1. Visit MyFWC.com/News and click "Sign Up for News Releases" - 2.
+Sign up for free hunting and shooting range email updates 3 easy steps! - 1.
+Visit MyFWC.com/News and click "Sign Up for News Releases" - 2.
 Enter your email address and hit "Submit" button - 3.
 Under "Subscription Topics" select "Hunting" and check box for "FWC Hunting News"